 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Cohort graduation rate: DV Connect students will graduate within 4 years of starting high school.
 DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
 DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-Cohort graduation rate (including DVX students) will be Very High by state standards (at least 95%).
-Cohort Dropout rate: DV Connect students will remain enrolled in school through graduation.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-DV Connect will graduate our first cohort of high school students in 2022, baseline data TBD.
-The dropout rate will remain less than 2%.
+Da Vinci students from all campuses have the option to postpone earning their diploma and enroll in Da Vinci Extension (DVX), Da Vinci's 13th-year early college program that is offered through DV Connect.
+The 2022 Cohort graduation rate (including DVX students) will be Very High by state standards (at least 95%).